Aeropay Pricing

 The truth is in the data.
 We’ve already moved $1 billion in funds, prevented $750 million in fraud, and connected over 1 million user banks — all while maintaining approval rates above 90%.

 We aren’t going to replace cash or cards, we’re going to empower merchants to lower the high costs associated with traditional payments by adding pay-by-bank as a primary payment option.
 Consumers will choose the payment method that best fits their needs.
+The result will be a more financially inclusive nation.

 Ready to step into the future of payments?
 Talk to Aeropay about pay-by-bank today.